 City Wastewater Collection System Organization

 The City’s wastewater collection system staff consists of field crews, managers and engineering.
 A summary of the City staff time dedicated to the operation, maintenance and improvement of the wastewater collection system is shown in Figure 2-2.
-There are three field crew members operating four days per week (ten hour days).
-On average two crew members dedicate half of their time (20 hours per week) to the collection system, with the third field crew member spending about 2 hours per week on the wastewater lift stations.
+There are five field crew members operating a modified five days per week schedule.
+On average two crew members dedicate 40-hours per week to the collection system, the third field crew member spending about 40 hours per week on the wastewater lift stations and vacuum/air-release valves, the forth crew member on service lateral installation/repairs and customer service calls, and the fifth crew member spending about 40 hours per week coordinating and recording work activity.
 The remainder of the time these crew members are working at the WQCF or conducting storm drain system maintenance.
 Two supervisory positions: Wastewater System Superintendent, which on average dedicates 1 to 2 hours per week to the collection system, and Wastewater Maintenance Supervisor, which on average dedicates 4 hours per week to the collection system, are both assigned to manage, operate and maintain the wastewater collection system.
 The collection system crew is responsible for sewer, pump station and storm water maintenance.
 The system is monitored twenty-four hours a day either by staff during regular hours or by the WQCF operator on duty during evenings, nights, and weekends using a SCADA system to monitor wastewater pump station operation.

 Figure 2-2: City Staff Dedicated to Collection System Operation, Maintenance and Improvements